WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Browser Model

 Intuitively, given a global environment \coqe{gb}, a list of events \coqe{evs}, and a state \coqe{st}, \coqe{Reachable gb evs st} means that, starting from a given initial state, \coqe{st} is reachable by executing sequentially the events in \coqe{evs} under environment \coqe{gb}.

-The \coqe{Global} environment contains concrete values (\eg,\ the Web browser configuration) or symbolic variables (\eg.\ a set of pages) which are constant through the evolution of the browser state.
+The \coqe{Global} environment contains concrete values (\eg,\ the browser configuration) or symbolic variables (\eg,\ a set of pages) which are constant through the evolution of the browser state.
 An \coqe{Event} represents an atomic action that modifies the state, e.g., sending a network request or updating the DOM, which may originate from different sources, such as the browser itself, a script, or a service worker.
-A \coqe{State} is a collection of datatypes used to model browser components.
-A detailed overview of the components supported by our model is provided in the following sections.
+A \coqe{State} (\autoref{fig:model}) is a collection of datatypes used to model browser components.

-Based on these ingredients, we formalize invariants within our model as follows, where \coqe{hypothesis} and \coqe{conclusion} are predicates that may refer to the global environment, past events, or the current state of the browser:
+Based on these ingredients, we formalize Web invariants within our model as follows, where \coqe{hypothesis} and \coqe{conclusion} are predicates that may refer to the global environment, past events, or the current state of the browser: